sebnitu/vrembem/docs/_components/drawer.md

 <div class="type" markdown="1">

-Although you can use any content within a drawer, the [dialog component](/components/dialog) is recommeneded for properly formatted content.
+Although you can use any content within a drawer, the [dialog component](/components/dialog) is recommeneded.
+You'll just need to add the `drawer__dialog` element class to the base `dialog` component.

 </div>